Sports Betting in Hawaii: Latest Legalization News

 ———

-In a year with few surprise developments in U.S. gaming legislation, Hawaii has emerged as an unexpected front-runner to legalize sports betting.
-But despite the fact that the Aloha State has inched closer than ever to legalizing sports betting, the path to becoming the 40th legal state is still not a done deal.
+In a year with few surprise developments in U.S. gaming legislation, Hawaii had emerged as an unexpected front-runner to legalize sports betting.
+But despite the fact that the Aloha State inched closer than ever to legalizing sports betting, the path to becoming the 40th legal state was derailed late in the process.

 (Missouri became the 39th state to legalize sports betting in November 2024.
 Its sportsbooks will go live by Dec.
 1 at the latest.)

 House Bill 1308, introduced by Rep. Daniel Holt, cleared major hurdles, passing both the House and the Senate.
 But the Senate approved key amendments, and when the bill returned to the House, lawmakers refused to concur with the changes, sending HB 1308 into conference committee for negotiation.
-With a final version yet to be agreed upon, lawmakers have a tight window (legislative session only open until May 1) to find common ground.
+There, no agreement was made, meaning Hawaii will NOT be legalizing sports betting in 2025.

 Is sports betting legal in Hawaii?

-Not yet.
-As of April 2025, Hawaii remains one of only two U.S. states, along with Utah, with no legal form of gambling whatsoever.
+No. Hawaii remains one of only two U.S. states, along with Utah, with no legal form of gambling whatsoever.
 That means no casinos, no lottery, no sports betting and not even fantasy sports.
-But that could all change very soon.
+That could change in the future after some unexpected movement in 2025, but after a committee was unable to reach an agreement, legalization efforts failed.

-Hawaii’s path from unlikely candidate to sudden seeming probable to legalize sports betting
+Hawaii’s path from unlikely candidate to the potential next state to legalize sports betting

 For decades, Hawaii has been firmly anti-gambling.
 Culturally and politically, the state has resisted efforts to introduce gaming in any form, citing concerns over potential spikes in addiction, bankruptcy, crime, suicide, child abuse and neglect, divorce, homelessness and the erosion of values.

-This year marks the farthest a sports betting bill has progressed.
+The legislative session of 2025 marked the farthest a sports betting bill had progressed.
 In 2019, a proposal to legalize sports betting died after barely passing one House committee.
-If HB 1308 does cross the finish line, Hawaii will be the first state to legalize sports betting without any other gambling options or infrastructure already in place.
+If HB 1308 had successfully passed this year, Hawaii will be the first state to legalize sports betting without any other gambling options or infrastructure already in place.

-With that lack of experience with gambling products, Hawaii may be under-equipped to handle the impacts, including gambling addiction.
+With that lack of experience with gambling products, Hawaii was viewed by some as under-equipped to handle the societal impacts, including potential increases in gambling addiction.
 Hawaii is one of only five states – along with Utah, Idaho, Alaska and Arkansas – that do not allocate any public funding to treat the problem gambling.

 While Holt's original proposal included a 10% tax rate on sports betting revenue, with a portion of tax revenue directed toward problem gambling support services, and a $250,000 licensing fee for operators (valid for five years), one of the House committee’s stripped these figures to spur further discussion, and it worked.
 HB 1308 gained early momentum by leaving these key financial figures blank, avoiding political friction, fast-tracking the bill through initial committees.